Delayed-choice quantum eraser: Consensus: no retrocausality

 However, the interference pattern can only be seen retroactively once the idler photons have been detected and the detection information used to select subsets of signal photons.

-Moreover, it's observed that the apparent retroactive action vanishes if the effects of observations on the state of the entangled signal and idler photons are considered in their historic order.
+Moreover, it is observed that the apparent retroactive action vanishes if the effects of observations on the state of the entangled signal and idler photons are considered in their historic order.
 Specifically, in the case when detection/deletion of which-way information happens before the detection on D_{0}, the standard simplistic explanation says "The detector D_{i}, at which the idler photon is detected, determines the probability distribution at D_{0} for the signal photon".
 Similarly, in the case when D_{0} precedes detection of the idler photon, the following description is just as accurate: "The position at D_{0} of the detected signal photon determines the probabilities for the idler photon to hit either of D_{1}, D_{2}, D_{3} or D_{4}".
 These are just equivalent ways of formulating the correlations of entangled photons' observables in an intuitive causal way, so one may choose any of those (in particular, that one where the cause precedes the consequence and no retrograde action appears in the explanation).

 The total pattern of signal photons at the primary detector never shows interference (see Fig. 5), so it is not possible to deduce what will happen to the idler photons by observing the signal photons alone.
 In a paper by Johannes Fankhauser, it is shown that the delayed choice quantum eraser experiment resembles a Bell-type scenario in which the paradox's resolution is rather trivial, and so there really is no mystery.
 Moreover, it gives a detailed account of the experiment in the de Broglie-Bohm picture with definite trajectories arriving at the conclusion that there is no "backwards in time influence" present.
 The delayed-choice quantum eraser does not communicate information in a retro-causal manner because it takes another signal, one which must arrive by a process that can go no faster than the speed of light, to sort the superimposed data in the signal photons into four streams that reflect the states of the idler photons at their four distinct detection screens.

 A theorem proven by Phillippe Eberhard shows that if the accepted equations of relativistic quantum field theory are correct, faster than light communications is impossible.
 (See reference for a treatment emphasizing the role of conditional probabilities.)